 van·guard [van-gahrd] noun 1. the forefront in any movement, field, activity, or the like.
 2. the leaders of any intellectual or political movement.

-- The gap between knowing and doing (intention vs action) as a critical constraint on engagement
+- The gap between knowing and doing (intention vs action) as a critical constraint on strategy, leadership, and engagement

-- The tension between needing structure/process (to deliver consistency) and needing to be equipped to react to unique and complex conditions
+- The tension between needing structure/process (to deliver consistency) and needing to be flexible enough to react to unique and complex conditions

 - How organizations and individuals can cope and thrive in the face of complexity and information overload

 Saying that work is changing rings a bit hollow; it’s always changing.
 Yet it’s true that we are grappling with new, exciting, and sometimes scary shifts in the economy, our society, and technology, and that these are having a significant and complicated impact on how we work together.
-It’s a fascinating time to work in Human Resources.
+It’s a fascinating time.

 Some Important Disclaimers:

 - The opinions shared here are my own personal opinions.
-They don’t always align with the views of my employer or the organizations I am part of.
+They don’t represent, or even always align, with the views of my employer or the organizations I am associated with.